 No matter how great business is at your bar or restaurant, chances are you would like to make more money.
 One of the easiest ways to do this is through Restaurant Upselling, or convincing customers to upgrade their current purchase or buy more items.
 Restaurant Upselling is a common strategy for restaurants to boost their profits.
 Upselling is more than sales; it requires perception, knowledge, and discretion.
 At its best, upselling can look less like sales and more like customer service and effective techniques should be subtle enough to avoid annoying the customer or making them feel pestered.
-Find out how to achieve effective customer engagement for your restaurant here.
+Find out how to achieve active customer engagement for your restaurant here.

 How to Employ Restaurant Upselling to Garner More Sales

 ‘Would you like fries with that?’
 This simple line has made millions of dollars for McDonald’s, and in its essence, is what upselling in restaurants is all about: simple, effective, casual.

 Let us break this line into the three elements- Would you like fries with that?